School of Journalism and Mass Communication

 825 Seminar in Interdisciplinary Health Communication (HBHE 825) (3).
 See HBHE 825 for description.

 826 Interdisciplinary Health Communication Colloquium (HBHE 826) (1.5).
-Communication certificate student.
+Open to interdisciplinary Health Communication graduate certificate and master's track students.
 This course is structured for interactive student/faculty discussion on health communication research and practice.
-Seminar and online discussion format.
+Seminar and online blog format.

 830 Seminar in Public Relations (3).
 Readings, discussions and research in public relations.